Knife Maker's Mark for Jay Fisher Knives

 Custom Handmade Knives

 This page is only for custom knife purchases.
-If you're interested in finished knives that I have currently available in my inventory, please click here for purchase details on finished knives.
+If you're interested in finished knives that I have currently available in my inventory, please click here for purchase details on finished and available knives.

 If you're at this page then you've probably decided generalities or specifics on the fine knife you want.
-I've included information on this page to make the transaction simple, easy, and fast.
+I've included information on this page to make the transaction clear and consise.

 Over half my work is custom: made just as the knife client wants.
 Please remember that I only take a limited amount of custom orders every year, as demand is high, and I don't want to make my clients wait an inordinately long time.